 How the Procedure is Done

 Following an initial consultation, your doctor will determine whether you are eligible for sclerotherapy.
-If so, you will be advised to discontinue the use of any medication such as over-the-counter drugs, dietary supplements, or diet pills.
 You should also avoid applying lotion to your legs prior the procedure.

 Possible Side Effects of Sclerotherapy

 Those who undergo this medical procedure may experience side effects that are mild and tolerable.
 After sclerotherapy, you may notice red, raised portions at the injection site.
 Itchiness and bruising in these areas may also occur and can last for a few days or weeks.
 In addition, some veins that were injected with the solution may become lumpy and hard.
 Brown spots or lines are also likely to occur and will usually disappear within a few months.

 Some patients experience neovascularization, or the formation of small blood vessels at the injected area.
 These veins may fade after about twelve months, even without the use of medication.
 While most side effects are mild, you should notify your doctor when you experience alarming discomfort such as a sudden swelling in your leg, inflammation near your groin, small ulcers at the injected area, and allergic reactions to the saline solution.

 Your doctor will advise you to wear a special type of hosiery to support and compress the blood vessels in your legs.
 You should void hot baths, direct exposure to sunlight, saunas and hot compresses after treatment.
 Generally, large veins respond after about four months of treatment, and you will notice significant improvements on your spider veins after three to six weeks.
 Most veins do not reappear, although you may have to see your doctor if new veins appear.